When does Firestarter start?

 A very strict child protection policy.
 After 4pm on Monday, when the Festival starts, every adult who comes onto site must report to the office and will be escorted at all times when on site.
 This includes everyone from parents to the milkman.

 Men are not allowed into the female camping area, unless a female leader accompanies them.
 This includes male leaders, fathers and even the Police.
-This applies vice-versa for females in male camping areas.

 If anybody under the age of 16 is found with a person of the opposite sex in their tent, both sets of parents will be contacted.
 This will result in the people involved being sent off site.